keltia/books-utils/README.md

     newer-than -dYYYY-MM-DD -P

 You may need to get an API key for pastebin, see [the pastebin API](http://pastebin.com/api).

+If you want to generate a Zip file with all new files, please use `-Z`.
+Default directory is `/tmp`.
+The filename will have the date specified.

 ## Output formats